matjam/smoothpaper/README.md

 Because I'm using OpenGL to do the transitions, I can use a Texture that is stored on the GPU and the transitions are done by changing the alpha value of the texture, so the transitions are very smooth and use very little CPU.

+## 2.0 Release

+So, I was pretty annoyed at how difficult adding certain features was to the C++ version of the application, so I rewrote it in Go using cgo.
+This took a couple of days, but I think it was worth it as I now have a clean backend that I can also use to implement support for Wayland in the near future.

+The program has less exotic dependencies; standard X11 libraries you probably already have installed, no need for SFML and all the baggage it brings.

+I was even able to implement the same rendering that we had with SFML so it works the same both under a compositor like picom, as well as without one.

+So, many of the items on the todo list are much closer now to actually getting done.
+If you want a feature, let me know!

+Note one major change is I do not support running in the background.
+This is the one thing thats super hard in Go, but I don't think its necessary as you can start it and background it just fine with `&` and most Window Managers allow you to start things with `exec` for example, in `i3`.
+If it really annoys you, let me know and I'll spend some time on it; its not impossible just irksome.

 ## Features

 - Smoothly transition between wallpapers with fading